akolybelnikov/Unity3D_CS6457_OMSCS/Kolybelnikov_A_m2_readme.txt

     - Imported a Kitsun mask from the assets store and added a few child game objects that contain colliders, but are invisible and have no rigidbody.
 The resulting compound collider approximates the form of the mask.
+    - Added a sound on a collision event of the mask.

 ### 4 Chain with Joint Constraints